Evgeny Kvon, Ph.D.

 Research Interests: Transcriptional regulation, Mouse genomics, Cis-regulatory elements, Evo-Devo.

-Evgeny obtained his Ph.D. from the University of Vienna and IMP where he worked on mapping the regulatory landscape of the Drosophila genome.
+Evgeny obtained his Ph.D. from the University of Vienna and IMP where he studied gene regulation during Drosophila development.
 He continued his training at Berkeley lab where he investigated the molecular basis of vertebrate evolution and human congenital disorders.
 Evgeny is currently an Assistant Professor in the Department of Developmental and Cell Biology.

 LAB WEBSITE